 As a result of the reflective ability, those clouds do not accumulate water vapors forever.
 They have a threshold, and water precipitates once this threshold is breached.
 That is why we have associated our clouds with rain.
 Depending on the density and atmospheric pressure, water does not always form clouds.
 They can create a haze sheet in the troposphere, the lower part of the atmosphere.

 High levels of humidity are required for this phenomenon.
 Fog, smoke, and clouds are all formed from water droplets wandering around the atmosphere due to different atmospheric conditions.
 They all reflect the light of the visible spectrum equally, depending on their density.
-They sometimes appear white, sometimes darker in various shades of gray.
+They sometimes appear white, sometimes darker in various shades of grey.
 The color is dependent on their opacity.

 Why Are Clouds Grey And Darker Before The Rain?